Russia steps up strikes on Ukraine amid counterattacks - NewsBreak

 Kyiv regional governor Oleksiy Kuleba said on Telegram that a settlement in the Vyshgorod district of the region was targeted early on Thursday morning; an “infrastructure object” was hit.
 It wasn't immediately clear if there were any casualties.

-Vyshhgorod is located 20 kilometers (about 12 miles) north of downtown Kyiv.
-Kuleba linked the strikes with the Day of Statehood, which Ukraine was marking for the first time on Thursday.

-“Russia, with the help of missiles, is mounting revenge for the widespread popular resistance, which the Ukrainians were able to organize precisely because of their statehood,” Kuleba told Ukrainian television.
-“Ukraine has already broken Russia’s plans and will continue to defend itself.”

-Chernihiv governor Vyacheslav Chaus reported that multiple missiles were fired from the territory of Belarus at the village of Honcharivska.
+Chernihiv governor Vyacheslav Chaus at the same time reported that multiple missiles were fired from the territory of Belarus at the Honcharivska community.

-Russian troops withdrew from the Kyiv and Chernihiv regions months ago after failing to capture either.
-The renewed strikes on the areas come a day after the leader of pro-Kremlin separatists in the east, Denis Pushilin, publicly called on the Russian forces to “liberate Russian cities founded by the Russian people — Kyiv, Chernihiv, Poltava, Odesa, Dnipropetrovsk, Kharkiv, Zaporizhzhia, Lutsk.”

 Kharkiv, Ukraine's second largest city, also came under a barrage of shelling overnight, its mayor Ihor Terekhov said.
 The southern city of Mykolaiv was fired at as well, with one person sustaining injuries.